5 Best API for Stock Market Data All Over the World [2026]

 Use Cases for Stock Market Data APIs

-Algorithmic and Automated Trading
+Algorithmic Trading

-Portfolio Tracking and Investment Apps
+Portfolio Tracking

-Quantitative Research and Backtesting
+Research & Backtesting

 If you're building market-aware AI tools, both are worth evaluating.
 You can read more about how developers are combining APIs with AI workflows on the API.market blog.